2kranki/gen/README.md

 It is still a work in progress and needs more work which I am in the progress of adding.
 However, some of the fundamentals are done and I will build and refine them as I go.
 This project is still around version 0.07.
+Currently, I only support SQLite.
 My current road map is to:

 *  Finish MS-SQL Support
 *  Finish MySQL Support